 The discoveries of science seem almost miraculous to us but are they?
 Not really.
 They are just the way that reality has behaved for some part of the last 13.7B years, since the Big Bang.
 The miracle if any is that we were able to discover why things have always been the way that they are.

-Take energy for instance - the reason why things change in space through time, or time for that matter - the measure of our rate of progress through space.
+Take energy for instance - the reason why matter changes in spacetime - the measure of our rate of progress through space.
 So much is completely unintuitive.
 Weird.
 Simply unexpected.

 Of course the more we know of reality the better we can be at predicting the future and even changing it if we want to.
 Without that insight there's no telling what us blundering around today might inflict on the future us.